-7 Fitness Hacks for Busy People
+7 Fitness Hacks For People With Busy Schedules

+Health hacks for people with busy schedules benefit anyone who wants to be more active and live a healthier lifestyle.
 Most of us have great intentions to get in better shape.
 We just can’t seem to fit it into our schedules.
 Between long work hours and hectic home responsibilities, it can feel like your schedule is running you, not the other way around.
 How can I justify taking the extra time to go to that yoga class? you ask yourself.
 Is it worth it to buy a gym membership if I can’t go as often as I should?

 This challenge is familiar to health-conscious, busy people everywhere.
 But the truth is that most of these obstacles are mental ones.
 You do control your own schedule, and you can make physical activity a regular part of your lifestyle.
 It doesn’t have to be long blocks of time, it doesn’t have to happen in a gym, and it doesn’t have to happen every day.

-1. Set Smart Goals
+1. Set Measurable Goals For Yourself

 When we think about our fitness goals, we tend to get ambitious.
 That’s because we usually have an end-goal in mind that is motivating us to get started.
 Maybe you’re picturing the body you want to have for a special event on the calendar, or you want to participate in a 5K run.
 You figure that if you start working out 5-10 hours a week, you can make it happen in a few months.